mcmatt05/tutorialGitHubIntro/README.md

 # tutorialGitHubIntro
 Easy quick introduction to using GitHub

-Make a list and check it twice
+Make a list and check it three times
 1. remember to buy milk
 2. don't forget the adult beverages
 3. also, i **need** kombucha